Last season, I decided to plant potatoes in my backyard, and everything went nice till it came time to harvest potatoes.

 Late Season Potatoes (Storage Potatoes)

 You can also wait longer till all the foliage becomes dry and fall off and then dig out the potato.
-But be aware that sometimes very late harvesting of potato can result in potato start getting rotten.
+But be aware that sometimes very late harvesting of potatoes can result in potatoes start getting rotten.

 What season are potatoes harvested?